continuousWave --> Whaler --> Reference

 Control of a vessel's navigation lights is often accomplished by a single switch with multiple positions.
 On small boats there generally are only three positions: OFF, ANCHOR, and UNDERWAY.
 Electrical schematic diagrams are presented to show the usual wiring for control of the lamps which will produce the proper display of navigation lighting.

-Sidelights and All-around White
+Sidelights and All-round White

 Drawing: Schematic Diagram of Navigation Lamp Wiring on Boston Whaler boats

-Sidelights, Masthead Light, Stern Light, Anchor Light
+Sidelights, Masthead Light, Sternlight, Anchor Light

 Drawing: Schematic Diagram of Navigation Lamp Wiring on Boston Whaler boats

-Cole-Hersee Switch
+Cole-Hersee M-532 Switch

 Photo: COLE-HERSEE M-532 Switch